adam-back/Volta-API/README.md

 The current routes available are:

 - '/ekm': Serves a static string
-- '/ekm/<stationIdNumber>': Gives a single-day, JSON report of any station
+- '/ekm/<Station Omnimeter S/N>': Gives a single-day, JSON report of any station

+- '/stations': Serves all the stations currently in the database
+- '/stations/<Station Kin>': Serves one station

 #### Stack